steves2j/viagrid/README.md

     ![](img/tracing.gif)

 > [!WARNING]
 > If you're feeling like it's impossible to get the rectangle perfectly illuminating in all four corners, it's likely you need to recalibrate your lens, or adjust the scale of your laser.
-TODO Links for omni 1 for this

-12. Tighten down the thumbscrews.
+1. Tighten down the thumbscrews.
-13. The alignment jig is now calibrated to your Viagrid lightburn job.
+2. The alignment jig is now calibrated to your Viagrid lightburn job.
 Save the job and use this for all future etchings.

 #### Running a job

-1. drop in top copper
+1. Drop in top copper DXF file.
-2. make sure that shit is the right size (put sizes here and how to adjust)
+2. Make sure your imported board is the right size (90mm x 55mm)
-3. make inner bits layer 1, outer ring layer 30.
+3. Make inner bits layer 1, outer ring layer 30.
-4. group it
+4. Group it.
-5. snap it onto locked outline
+5. Snap it onto locked outline.
-6. cut that bad boi with settings
+6. Cut layer one with settings:

     - Speed: 100mm/s
     - Frequency: 35kHz